aoliverg/MTUOC-aligner/README.md

 * torch
 * tqdm

 ### 2.1.
-Alignment with Hunalign using the command line
+Alignment with SBERT using the command line

 We can get the instructions for using the MTUOC-aligner-SBERT.py using the -h option: